MicrosoftDocs/well-architected/well-architected/security/monitor-tools.md

 A Distributed Denial of Service (DDoS) attack attempts to exhaust an application's resources, making the application unavailable to legitimate users.
 DDoS attacks can be targeted at any endpoint that is publicly reachable through the internet.

 Every property in Azure is protected by Azure's infrastructure DDoS (Basic) Protection at no additional cost.
 The scale and capacity of the globally deployed Azure network provides defense against common network-layer attacks through always-on traffic monitoring and real-time mitigation.
-DDoS Protection Basic requires no user configuration or application changes.
-DDoS Protection Basic helps protect all Azure services, including PaaS services like Azure DNS.
+DDoS Infrastructure Protection requires no user configuration or application changes.
+DDoS Infrastructure Protection  helps protect all Azure services, including PaaS services like Azure DNS.

-Azure DDoS Protection Standard provides enhanced DDoS mitigation features to defend against DDoS attacks.
+Azure DDoS Protection provides enhanced DDoS mitigation features to defend against DDoS attacks.
 It's automatically tuned to help protect your specific Azure resources in a virtual network.
 Protection is simple to enable on any new or existing virtual network, and it requires no application or resource changes.
 It has several advantages over the basic service, including logging, alerting, telemetry, SLA guarantee, and cost protection.

-Azure DDoS Protection Standard is designed for [services that are deployed in a virtual network](/azure/virtual-network/virtual-network-for-azure-services).
-For other services, the default DDoS Protection Basic service applies.
+Azure DDoS Network Protection is designed for [services that are deployed in a virtual network](/azure/virtual-network/virtual-network-for-azure-services).
+For other services, the default DDoS Infrastructure Protection service applies.
 To learn more about supported architectures, see [DDoS Protection reference architectures](/azure/ddos-protection/ddos-protection-reference-architectures).

 ## Azure Rights Management (RMS)